 Clicking on an element in the structured data selects it (thick border).
 Corresponding graphical elements then appear in red in the graphical area.
 Text, individual stroke, or group of strokes can be selected.

-One can add subgroups, paths or text to the currently selected group with the 'add' button.
+One can add subgroups, paths or text to the currently selected group by clicking on "element" and then "add" buttons.
 The created element is added at the end of the group, with some default attributes.
+And of course these elements can also be deleted with the "delete" button (except for the root StrokePaths and StrokeNumbers elements).

 One can also edit the attributes' value of each element.
 An attribute with an empty value will be deleted when encoding back to raw data.
 Suggested values, if any, are displayed in the input area when the value is empty.
 Double clicking on an empty input with suggested value set these suggestions as the current value (it can be easier to edit the suggested values than typing them).